-If you are approaching a practice purchase, you have a lot on your plate!
-Financing, real estate, maybe licensure if you’re considering relocating.
+Whether you are considering a new associateship or a practice purchase, you have a lot on your plate!
+Negotiations, shadowing, weighing your options - and licensure if you’re considering relocating.

 So what happens when you find a practice?
-Before you get in the weeds of legal and financial review, make sure this is the right practice for you.
-After all, you want to buy the practice where you can achieve the perfect blend of career satisfaction, financial stability, AND success.
+Before you get in the weeds of credentialing or legal and financial review, make sure this is the right practice for you.
+After all, you want to choose the practice where you can achieve the perfect blend of career satisfaction, financial stability, AND success.

-I advise buyers and sellers to start with a 15-minute conversation to ensure everyone is on the same page as far as timelines and goals.
+I advise both sides to start with a 15-minute conversation to ensure everyone is on the same page as far as timelines and goals.
 If both sides agree to proceed, then you should begin exploring whether this practice is right for you – and that means looking at how your practice philosophies align.
 When two doctors share a similar philosophy, patients and staff experience continuity of care – leading to better retention and a more successful practice transition.